View Francis Bohara's Obituary on TheDay.com and share memories

 |

-Salem - Francis J. Bohara, 99, of Salem died early Thursday, Jan.
-23, 2020, at Beechwood Rehabilitation in New London.
-He was born Nov.
-13, 1920, in Norwich to Frank Bohara and Stephania Strojny Bohara.
-Francis married the former Nancy Lucas; she preceded him in death.
-He joined the U.S. Navy and remained in the service until his retirement.
+Salem - Francis "Frank" J. Bohara, 99, of Salem passed away Thursday Jan.
+23, 2020, in hospice care at Beechwood in New London.
+Frank was born Nov.
+13, 1920, in Norwich, the son of the late Frank and Stefania (Strojny) Bohara.
+He married the former Nancy Lucas; she preceded him in death.

-Byles Memorial Home is assisting the family with the arrangements.
-A complete obituary will appear in an upcoming edition of The Day.
+A U.S. Navy veteran of World War II and the Korean Conflict, he was honorably discharged following a 20-year enlistment.
+Prior to his retirement, he was employed at the Underwater Sound Lab in New London.

+In his younger days, Frank enjoyed playing cards with his brothers.
+He enjoyed listening to music and had an extensive collection of albums and cassettes.
+Frank kept active into his later years by working outside and maintaining his yard.